-Hugh Michael Jackman (born 12 October 1968) is an Australian actor, producer, and general all-round heartthrob.
+Hugh Michael Jackman AC (born 12 October 1968 in Sydney, Australia) is an Australian actor, producer, and general all-round heartthrob.

 He first gained worldwide attention as Curley in the West End's revival of Oklahoma!.
 He did not become a household name until he was cast as James "Logan" Howlett / Wolverine in the X-Men Film Series, a role he played 9 times in total over 17 years, and for a time held the record of appearances of the same actor in a comic book movie franchise note .
 He subsequently won a Tony Award for his performance in the Broadway production of The Boy from Oz as Australian singer-songwriter Peter Allen.
 He has also starred in romances and romantic comedies, including Kate & Leopold (opposite Meg Ryan) and Australia (opposite fellow Aussie and close friend Nicole Kidman).
 He currently plans to star in a future remake of Carousel, a role he had formerly played on Broadway, and got himself an Academy Award nomination for playing Jean Valjean in the film version of the musical Les Miserables in 2012.
 He's also a very well-regarded awards show host, having hosted the Tony Awards four times and the Academy Awards once (and winning an Emmy for his second gig at the Tonys).

 Incidentally, he won People Magazine's Sexiest Man Alive award in 2008.

 Apparently has a Sitcom Arch-Nemesis in Neil Patrick Harris as seen in this song and dance routine and backed up here.
 He also made an enemy out of Deadpool after refusing to reprise his role as Wolverine.
 Or the rivalry could be with Ryan Reynolds.
 It's hard to tell.